Getting Started with LabOne Modules¶

 Client-->>-User:

-The first step is therefore to create a connection to a LabOne Data Server and connect to a device.
+The first step is to create a connection to a LabOne data server and then to establish the connection between the data server and an instrument.

 from zhinst.core import ziDAQServer